amzn/selling-partner-api-docs/guides/en-US/usage-plans-rate-limits/Usage-Plans-and-Rate-Limits.md

 #### How often will the limits associated with a given usage plan change?

 We aim to prevent frequent, disruptive changes to limits.
-Generally, limits will be changed as soon as the need is observed.
+Generally, limits will be changed as soon as we detect meaningful changes in the business metrics in a Selling Partner account.

 #### How should I code my application to respect dynamic limits?